garmoshka-mo/mo-wire/README.md

 Constructor has optinal parameter: `new Wire(options)`

 options {}:
-- branches: list of branches
+- branches: list of branch names to predefine
-- resultArg: 1 - Will take argument with index 1 from `resolve(...)` as result
+- resultArg: 1 - Will take only argument with index 1 from `resolve(...)` as result
 - outputFailures: 'none' / 'uncaught' (default) / 'all'

 ## Wire.defaults = to set global default options

-For example, when architecture of project uses callbacks `function (err, result)` we are able to omit passing `{ resultArg: 1 }` for each branch, and just set for whole library to await argument by default from exact place using:
+For example, when architecture of project uses such callbacks: `function (err, result)` - we are able to omit passing `{ resultArg: 1 }` for each branch, and just set for whole library to await argument from exact place:
 ````
 require('mo-wire').defaults = {
     resultArg: 1